-Over the course of his service in state politics Charles Pinckney worked tirelessly for South Carolina.
-He was the fast governor to advocate free schools.
-He supported legislative reapportionment to provide better representation to the upcountry districts, and advocated universal white male suffrage.
-Pinckney favored the War of 1812, supported the elimination of primogeniture, and the abolition of political and civil disabilities on Jews.
-Also of note during his first term as governor the state capitol moved from Charleston to Columbia, which better reflected the growing political power and population of the mid-lands and mountainous upcountry.
+Charles Pinckney worked tirelessly for South Carolina.
+He was the first governor to advocate free schools.
+He supported legislative reapportionment to provide better representation to the upcountry districts and advocated for universal white male suffrage.
+Pinckney favored the War of 1812 and supported the elimination of primogeniture.
+During his first term as governor, the state capitol moved from Charleston to Columbia, which better reflected the growing political power and population of the mid-lands and mountainous upcountry.

 It was during this Congressional session that the Missouri Compromise was passed.
 Pinckney, and many other members of Congress, opposed the proposal.
 In his speech addressing the issue he presented an outline of the views of the framers at the Constitutional Convention concerning slavery, which read in part: